Made it, Ma! Top of the world!

 Los Angeles Les Pages honoree Eric Buterbaugh.
 Photo: Los Angeles Times

 To determine who would be listed in Les Pages, our editorial team spent 10 months conducting research and interviewing members of The Salonniere 100, our annual list of America’s 100 best party hosts, as well as event experts and local influencers who attend events regularly.
-Many honorees were also queried, so there is a peer component to Les Pages as well.

 Anyone planning an event—or simply wishing to send a breathtaking floral arrangement or delicious treat to a friend or colleague—will find Les Pages to be a welcome resource.